 Furthermore, China's partnerships with states such as Iran and Syria, countries often characterized by egregious human rights violations, reflect a strategic alignment that could be interpreted as a challenge to the existing liberal international order.
 These alliances underscore a willingness to engage with states that share a scepticism of Western hegemony, reinforcing a multipolar world where norms are contested rather than universally accepted.
 (Rolf, S., & Schindler, S., 2023).
 Xi Jinping's consolidation of power, mainly through reinterpreting the Chinese Communist Party's constitution, signals an intent to fortify his regime's legitimacy amid mounting domestic and international challenges.
 By centralizing authority, Xi has sought to maintain stability and projected an image of resoluteness, further complicating China's relations with the global community.
-The implications of global governance, sovereignty, and human rights.
+The implications of these developments extend far beyond regional geopolitics, suggesting a broader struggle over the definitions of global governance, sovereignty, and human rights.
 As China continues to assert its influence, the international community must grapple with the ramifications of its ascent and the paradigm shifts it entails in the quest for a new world order.